smophat7/nlq-to-sql-vscode/README.md

 # nlq-sql-ai
- VS Code extension for converting Natrual Language Queries to SQL using LLM APIs
+ VS Code extension for converting Natural Language Queries to SQL using LLM APIs